Cyber warfare and issue worldwide

-"We can look to Israel attacking Iran.
-We can look to China reaching out to all sorts of different places.
-These sorts of things are going on," says Steve Beaty, a cyber security expert and professor at Metropolitan State University of Denver.
+"We can look to you know Israel attacking Iran we can look to China reaching out to all sorts of different places and so these sorts of things are going on," says Steve Beaty, a cyber security expert and professor at Metropolitan State University of Denver.

 He says the U.S. intellectual property is always a target, and if infiltrated can pose a serious safety threat.

-"All of a sudden they have the source code for our weapon systems.
-They have the ability to analyze the software that's running on our high tech weapons," Beaty says.
-"There are certain kinds of planes even that cannot fly other than being computerized."
+"All of a sudden they have if you will the source code for our weapon systems they have the ability to analyze the software that's running on our high tech weapons," Beaty says.
+"And you know there are certain kinds of planes even that cannot fly other than being computerized."

 Beaty says cyber espionage will not only be used by countries to attack another country's borders and democratic process, but also their economy.

-"So if someone was able to take out stock exchanges in these sorts of things for a substantial amount of time, that's going to have a very direct influence on a lot of people," Beaty says.
+"So if someone was able to take out stock exchanges in these sorts of things for a substantial amount of time that's going to have a very direct influence on a lot of people indeed the entire country," Beaty says.

 "i do believe this is going to expand into more and more people's lives," Beaty says.